Hanguranketha Pothgul Maliga Rajamaha Viharaya (හඟුරන්කෙත පොත්ගුල් මාළිගා රාජමහා විහාරය)

 Loading...

-It is recorded that the kings Sri Weera Parakrama Narendrasinghe (1707 – 1739) and Sri Vijaya Rajasinghe (1739 -1747) used Hanguranketha as the second capital to Kandy and had a palace built in this town.
+It is recorded that the kings Sri Weera Parakrama Narendrasinghe (1707 – 1739) and Sri Vijaya Rajasinghe (1739 -1747) used Hanguranketha as the second capital of Kandy and had a palace built in this town.

-But in 1808 this palace which was then used by Sri Wickrama Rajasinhe (1798 – 1815), the last king of Sri Lanka was burned to the ground by the British forces under Major Johnson.
+But in 1808, this palace, which was then used by Sri Wickrama Rajasinhe (1798 – 1815), the last king of Sri Lanka, was burned to the ground by the British forces under Major Johnson.

 The Palace is walled about with a Clay Wall, and Thatched, to prevent the Claye’s being melted by the Rains, which are great and violent: Within this Wall, it is all full of houses; most of which are low and thatched; but some are two Stories high, and tyled very handsomely, with open Galleries for Air, rayled about with turned Banisters, one Ebony, and one painted, but not much Prospect, standing between two Hills.
 And indeed the King lives there not so much for pleasure as security.